-Ward Churchill points to a book he wrote during his testimony on March 23, 2009 in his civil suit alleging he was wrongfully terminated by the University of Colorado because of his political views, a challenge he lost.
+Ward Churchill points to an essay he wrote during his testimony in 2009 in his civil suit alleging he was wrongfully terminated by the University of Colorado because of his political views.
 Churchill had become the center of national controversy after writing an essay that asserted that U.S. foreign policies had incited the terrorist attacks of Sept.
 11, 2001.
-Many defended his academic freedom to express his views.
+Many defended his First Amendment academic freedom to express his views.
 More than a year later, he was accused of various charges, including plagiarism, and was dismissed.
-(AP Photo/Mark Leffingwell, Pool, used with permission from The Associated Press.)
+(AP Photo/Mark Leffingwell, Pool, used with permission from the Associated Press)

 Ward LeRoy Churchill, a professor of ethnic studies at the University of Colorado, Boulder, became the center of national controversy after writing an essay arguing that U.S. foreign policies had incited al-Qaida’s attack of September 11, 2001.

-Colorado professor writes book blaming U.S. foreign policy for Sept.
-11 terrorist attacks
+Colorado professor wrote essay blaming U.S. foreign policy for 9/11 terrorist attacks

-Many people were appalled by some of Churchill’s comments in the essay.
+Many people were appalled by some of Churchill’s comments.

 Colorado governor Bill Owens and a number of other influential individuals demanded his resignation from the university, noting that although Churchill could freely express his ideas, his First Amendment rights did not guarantee financial support from public funds for himself or his ideas.

-Scholars express support for Ward Churchill's First Amendment rights
+Scholars expressed support for Churchill's First Amendment rights

 Numerous scholars expressed support for Churchill’s First Amendment rights.
 The University of Colorado Faculty Assembly regarded Churchill’s words as controversial and offensive but defended his academic and intellectual freedom of expression.